Vampire Energy: The Demon Lurking In Your Outlet

 One of the easiest ways to identify the Energy Vampires in your home, is to take a look at the power cord attached to them.
 Oftentimes these appliances will use cords that contain “bricks” and “wall warts”.

-A wall wart, otherwise known as an AC adapter, is that large plug you find at the end of the chord.
+A wall wart, otherwise known as an AC adapter, is that large plug you find at the end of the cord.
 These are the type of adapters that almost completely cover your outlet when plugged in.
 You see these often in older phone chargers and probably have one lying around the house somewhere.
 When left plugged in, these wall warts continue to consume energy even if the device attached to them is not being used.

-Bricks are the large black boxes that are found in the middle of your appliance chord.
+Bricks are the large black boxes that are found in the middle of your appliance cord.
 You often find bricks on power cords for computers, televisions, gaming consoles, and some cable TV equipment.
 As with our power draining nemesis the wall wart, bricks also continuously consume energy while plugged in, even if your device is not in use.

 What Devices Are Responsible for Vampire Energy in Your Home?